 We’re partnering with Muir Glen Organic to make delicious French bread pizza topped with savory fall vegetables.
+Jump to recipe.

 My job means that I’m always in the kitchen making things.
 But even though I’m cooking nearly every day, I can fall out of touch with the routines that keep me grounded and my family well fed.
 When I feel like I’m losing touch, I like to dive into some of my seasonal staples to get reconnected.
 In fall, that means a jar of kraut fermenting on the counter, my sourdough starter bubbling away, and a pot of tomato sauce simmering on the stove.
 Some days, I’ll have a sauce going all day.
 Other times, it’s just a quick one I’ve whipped up a half-hour before dinner.
 Either way, it helps me feel the season.

 French bread pizza calls upon some of my favorite ways to get grounded in the kitchen.
 There’s a delicious yet totally simple pizza sauce, made with carefully cooked onions and garlic, and vibrant Muir Glen Organic Fire Roasted Crushed Tomatoes, and the pizzas are topped with a mix of caramelized leeks, and sautéed mushrooms and Brussels sprouts.
 Muir Glen Organic’s Crushed Tomatoes are beautifully balanced and thick right out of the can, and are perfect for a simple pizza sauce.
 Whole Foods Market always has a great selection of Muir Glen Organic, so head out and stock up!